pakeke-constructor/umg-mod-monorepo/overview.md

+MODDING OVERVIEW TODO:  (feedback from Turna)
+- Explain base mods a little bit.
+- In the Entity and Group section, link to bigger explanations.
+- Have a link at the top to the wiki.

 # Full modding overview.
 This overview is meant to be as concise as possible.
 I'm not going to waste your time.